 When you log in with an admin account, you will see an additional Administration menu in the bottom left sidebar.
 User information registered in Backend.AI is listed in the Users tab.
-You can view active users in the Active tab and inactive users in the Inactive tab.
-Admins can see all user information.
-Only admins can create and deactivate a user.
+Domain admin can see only the users who belong to the domain, while superadmin can see all users’ information.
+Only superadmin can create and deactivate a user.

 A user can be created by clicking the CREATE USER button.
 Note that the password must be longer or equal to 8 characters and at least 1 alphabet/special character/ number should be included.
-The maximum allowed length of E-Mail and Username is 64.
+The maximum length allowed for E-Mail and Username is 64.

 Check if the user is created.